-Risks relating to the Issuer arising from applicable legislation and regulation

-The Issuer is not able to determine the impact that the following legislation and regulations and that any additional regulations may have.
-There can be no assurance that the implementation of these requirements will not adversely affect the Issuer's ability to pay dividends, or require the Issuer to issue additional securities that qualify as regulatory capital, to liquidate assets, to deleverage its business or to take any other actions, any of which may have adverse effects on the business, financial condition, results of operations and prospects of the Issuer.
+Risks relating to the Issuer arising from applicable legislation and regulation will not adversely affect the Issuer's ability to pay dividends, or require the Issuer to issue additional securities that qualify as regulatory capital, to liquidate assets, to deleverage its business or to take any other actions, any of which may have adverse effects on the business, financial condition, results of operations and prospects of the Issuer.
 Furthermore, increased capital requirements may negatively affect the Issuer's return on equity and other financial performance indicators.